 From JR Nara station, take JR Sakurai Line bound for Ouji station, get off at Takada station, then take JR Wakayama Line Express bound for Gojo, get off at Gojo station (about 1.5 hours).
 From Gojo station, take a local bus to Uenochi Bus stop, walk about 30 min.

 Mount Yoshino is one of the mountains in the Omine Renzan mountain range located in southern Nara.
 It has been the most famous spot for cherry blossoms in Japan for many centuries with approximately 30,000 cherry trees of many different varieties.

-The mountain is also a home to one of the most important practice for the folk tradition known as Shugendo, a syncretic mix of Buddhism and Shinto.
+The mountain is also home to one of the most important practices for the folk tradition known as Shugendo, a syncretic mix of Buddhism and Shinto.
 Kinpusenji Temple plays a central role in Shugendo, and in summer, Shugendo practitioners gather at the temple before journeying over to Mount Omine.

 During the cherry blossom season, shuttle buses operate between Yoshino station and the Naka Senbon area near Chikurin-in Temple.